-The Chair declared her interest as an Independent Chair engaged by WPCWP for the BWF CCC.
+The Chair declared her interest as Independent Chair of the BWF CCC.

 Confirmation of Previous Minutes

 Not applicable.

 Role of the Committee

 The Chair explained the role of the Committee in that it is an advisory CCC initiated by WPCWP, until such time as the Draft Planning Guidelines: Wind Farms (Draft Guidelines), issued for consultation in 2011, have been approved by the Department of Planning and Infrastructure (DP&I).
 In the interim, the Committee will operate under the Draft Guidelines.
 All members were given a copy of Appendix C: Guidelines for wind farm community consultative committees as taken from the Draft Guidelines.